 The silt carried with the waters of the Yellow River was not only the cause for the fertility of the Yellow River plain, but also caused immense floodings because it made the bed of the Yellow River in many places higher than that of the surrounding territory (a situation called in Chinese dishang xuan He 地上懸河).
 When the waters of the Yellow River broks dams they inundated large tracts of land, devastated the landscape and destroyed the fields and irrigation canals.
 In the course of time, the Yellow River several times changed its course.
 These changes are the focus of this chapter.

 In pre-imperial times the lower course of the Yellow River was split up into several branches, the so-called "Nine Rivers" (Jiuhe 九河).
 Their bed was relatively stable.
 The construction of dams (tifang 堤防) to prevent inundations began during the Warring States period.
-The major mouth of the river was located at today's Huanghua 黄驊, Hebei, south of Jianjin.
-Its course is described in the book Shanhaijing 山海經, the chapter Yugong 禹貢 of the Confucian Classic Shangshu 尚書, and the treatise on geography Dilizhi 地理志 in the official dynastic history Hanshu 漢書.
-According to Han period sources, there was a first change in 602 BCE, but a specification about the course of the river cannot be established.
+The major mouth of the river was located at today's Huanghua 黄驊, Hebei, south of Tianjin.
+Its course is described in the book Shanhaijing 山海經, the chapter Yugong 禹貢 of the Confucian Classic Shangshu 尚書, and the treatise on geography Dilizhi 地理志 (ch.
+28) in the official dynastic history Hanshu 漢書.
+According to Han-period sources, there was a first change in 602 BCE, but a specification about the course of the river cannot be established.

 Between 132 BCE and 109 BCE the first great change took place that can be described in detail.
-After a break of the dams at Huzi 瓠子 the Yellow River flew south into the bed of the River Si 泗水, a tributary of River Huai, before returning to the north.
-After 11 CE it run again southwards between the Rivers Ji 濟水 and Bian 汴水.
+After a break of the dams at Huzi 瓠子 the Yellow River flew south into the bed of the River Si 泗水, a tributary of River Huai 淮河, before returning to the north.
+After 11 CE it ran again southwards between the Rivers Ji 濟水 and Bian 汴水.
 60 years later this way silted up, and it changed back to its northern course.
-This time the riverbed was secured against further changes by a huge hydraulic project of dyke buildings carried out under the supervision of Wang Jing 王景.
+This time the riverbed was secured against further changes by a huge hydraulic project of dyke buildings carried out under the supervision of Wang Jing 王景 (fl.
+69 CE).
 The dyke system was quite sophisticated and equipped with sluices that helped to take the pressure from the dams in times of high water level.
-The dam project covered the area between Yingyang 滎陽 to Qiancheng 千乘.
-The Han period branches of the Yellow River had different names.
+The dam project covered the area between Xingyang 滎陽 to Qiancheng 千乘.
+The Han-period branches of the Yellow River had different names.
 They were known as Lingmingdu Channel 靈鳴犢河, Tunshi Channel 屯氏別河, Zhangjia Channel 張甲河, River Lei 漯水, Bian Canal 汴渠 and River Ji 濟水.

-For the next 700 years the course of the Yellow River remained in that line.
+Over the following 700 years the course of the Yellow River remained in that line.
 The relative stability of the river course was one factor for the successful implementation of the canal systems during the Sui 隋 (581-618) and Tang periods, mainly the Yongji Canal 永濟渠 and the Tongji Canal 通濟渠.

-A major change took place in 1168, when the dams broke at Ligu Ford 李固渡, and the waters of the Yellow River chose a throghouly new path to the south and created a southern branch (nanliu 南流) along the former southern course, beginning in Xuzhou 徐州, and entering the bed of River Huai in Pizhou 邳州.
+A major change took place in 1168, when the dams broke at Ligu Ford 李固渡, and the waters of the Yellow River chose a throghouly new path to the south and created a southern branch (nanliu 南流) along the former southern course, beginning in Xuzhou 徐州, and entering the bed of River Si in Pizhou 邳州.
 The northern branch (beiliu 北流), somewhat weaker than the southern one, continued to flow in the former bed.
-From 1208 on the two branches unifed again in the southern bed, so that the estuary of the Yellow River was south of the Shandong Peninsula.
+From 1208 on the two branches unified again in the southern bed - the estuary of the Yellow River was then south of the Shandong Peninsula.

-In 1938 the famous man-made inundation was caused by the National Revolutionary Army (guomin geming jung 國民革命軍), in order to prevent the invading Japanese army from advancing.
-They stitched the dam at Huayuankou 花園口 and cause the death of 890,000 innocent peasants.
-The waters of the Yellow River flew southwards again, along the Jia Lu Canal, the rivers Ying and Guo, the bed of the Huai River, but then southwards, and flew into the Yangtze River at Yangzhou.
+In 1938, the famous man-made inundation was caused by the National Revolutionary Army (guomin geming jung 國民革命軍), in order to prevent the invading Japanese army from advancing.
+They stitched the dam at Huayuankou 花園口 and caused the death of 890,000 innocent peasants.
+The waters of the Yellow River flew southwards again, along the Jia Lu Canal, the rivers Ying and Guo, the bed of the Huai River, but then southwards, and flew into the Yangtze River at Yangzhou 揚州.
 This situation remained until 1947, when the river was again forced into the old bed at Huayuankou.